 Before pursuing his law degree, Adam served as a development officer for a nonprofit foundation concentrating on education reform, and economic and community development, in Newark, New Jersey.

 Andre M. Perry is a fellow in the Metropolitan Policy Program at Brookings, a scholar-in-residence at American University, and a columnist for the Hechinger Report.
 He is the author of the new book Know Your Price: Valuing Black Lives and Property in America’s Black Cities.
 A nationally known and respected commentator on race, structural inequality, and education, Perry is a regular contributor to MSNBC and has been published by The New York Times, The Nation, The Washington Post, TheRoot.com and CNN.com.
 Perry has also made appearances on CNN, PBS, National Public Radio, NBC, and ABC.
 His research focuses on race and structural inequality, education, and economic inclusion.
 Perry’s recent scholarship at Brookings has analyzed Black-majority cities and institutions in America, focusing on valuable assets worthy of increased investment.

-David Porter is the chief diversity, equity and inclusion officer at University of California, Berkeley’s Haas School of Business.
+David Porter is the Executive Vice President for Strategy, People and Culture for the Federal Reserve Bank of San Francisco.
+Previously, he was chief diversity, equity and inclusion officer at University of California, Berkeley’s Haas School of Business.
 He’s also the former CEO of The Walter Kaitz Foundation, which is committed to advancing diversity, equity and inclusion in the media and entertainment industries.

 Spirit for Change Consulting

 Lynn M. Ross is the founder and principal of Spirit for Change Consulting, LLC where she works nationally with organizations on a mission to create and sustain equitable policies, practices, and places.